 A prize of a 1 x Multi Park Pass thanks to National Parks and Wildlife Service SA will be awarded each Friday: Fri 7th Sept 2018, Fri 14th Sept 2018, Fri 21st Sept 2018, Fri 28th Sept 2018.
 Winners will be notified by private messaging and public comment on the applicable social media network.
 A Multi Park Pass is valued at $90 and provides 12 months of unlimited vehicle entry to 11 national parks.

 Thanks to everyone who has been entering our Spring photo competition of wildflowers you’ve seen when out walking on a trail, we’ve seen some great photos and places to walk.

-We’ve given away four Multi Park Passes thanks to National Parks SA:
+We’ve given away four Multi Park Passes thanks to National Parks and Wildlife Service SA:

 - Week 1: Instagram user scubacoops won with her photo of wildflowers seen in Kuitpo Forest.
 There are 4 shared-use trails in Kuitpo Forest and 2 walking trails in the adjacent Kyeema Conservation Park.
 The Heysen Trail pass through both parks.
 The Forest and Park are a mix of plantation pine forest and native scrub.
 View the walks and trails.

 - Week 2: Instagram user Illy Graetz won with her photo of flowers seen on the one of the Beaumont Circuit hikes, part of the Burnside Walks network.

 - Week 3: Instagram user muddy_pies won with her photo of the Twiggy Bush-pea wildflower seen on the Wildflower Wander in Anstey Hill Recreation Park.